 - All notices that were served on the tenant

 - A written rental or lease agreement, if any, exists

 Landlords will also have to pay a filing fee to the Justice Court.

 If the tenant files an answer, the tenant and landlord must attend the hearing.
 The notice of the time and date of the hearing will be mailed to both parties.

-At the hearing, the landlord and the tenant can provide the facts of the case and present their sides.
+At the hearing, the landlord and the tenant can provide the case facts and present their sides.

 Suppose the judgment is ruled in favor of the landlord.
-In that case, an Eviction Order is given, and the landlord can make arrangements with the constable to physically remove the tenant from the premises.
+In that case, an Eviction Order is given, and the landlord can arrange to remove the tenant from the premises with the constable physically.

 Summary eviction is used for cases where the landlord’s right to possession is clear.
 It’s used most often for cases involving non-payment of rent.

 - Complaint for Summary Eviction: This form formally starts the eviction process in court.
 (Note: This is an example form from Churchill County, Nevada.
 Ask your local County Clerk for the appropriate form in your area.)